 Unused tickets will automatically be extended to be used at any date up until December 15, 2020.
 If you are unable to use your tickets during this time frame you will be able to put the value of your ticket towards a purchase of a new ticket.

 Be sure to contact your travel agent if you used one.
 He or she will be able to help you to navigate all the cancellations, including airfare and other expenses.
 If you are considering using one in the future, remember that Disney Pays for the travel agent, not you!
-Using a travel agent is one of our tips for staying on budget – you can find more tips here.
+Using a travel agent is one of our tips for staying on budget.

 As we wait to see what happens, we hope you and your family are safe and healthy.
 Wash your hands, watch a Disney movie or two, research all the princesses, and let’s all do our part to stop the spread of this virus.